EHfive/einat-ebpf/docs/reference/rfc-compliance.md

 -   ❓ Not applicable.

-`einat` would try preserving the original port number if possible and then do random port assignment.
+`einat` would try preserving the original port number if possible and then do sequential port assignment.

 ### IP Identification